How to Plan A White Rim Trail Self-Supported Bikepacking Adventure

 Learn the best tips for planning your White Rim Trail bikepacking adventure including what to pack, how to carry water, and where to camp.

-The 72-mile White Rim Trail is a doubletrack road that skirts the northern edge of Canyonlands National Park outside of Moab.
-It’s famous for its absolutely jaw-dropping views of towering red rock bluffs, natural stone arches, thin spires that reach up to the sky, and huge canyon vistas that rival those of the Grand Canyon.
+The White Rim Trail was one of my first-ever bikepacking trips and it’s still one of my favorites to date.
+The route is incredible.
+It skirts the northern edge of Canyonlands National Park outside of Moab and passes through some of the most jaw-dropping landscapes in the West.
+We pedaled under towering red rock bluffs, passed natural stone arches, gazed up at thin spires reaching to the sky, and gawked at huge canyon vistas that rivaled those of the Grand Canyon.

 There are steep switchbacked climbs (some of them hike-a-bikes), long winding descents, incredibly scenic campgrounds, and plenty of exposure to keep you on your toes.
 The remoteness of this trail makes it even more spectacular and exciting!

-So if you’re looking for a challenge and are ready for some tough pedaling on a heavy bike, this is a bucket-list ride for sure.
+If you’re looking for a challenge and are ready for some tough pedaling on a heavy bike, this is a bucket-list ride for sure.
+In this post, I cover everything you need to know about planning your own self-supported White Rim Trail bikepacking ride.

 What is the White Rim Trail?

-The White Rim is a 72-mile unpaved doubletrack road that follows a narrow band of white sandstone above Canyonlands National Park.
-The road sits below the Island in the Sky mesa and offers amazing views out of the canyons and spires of Utah’s largest National Park.
+The White Rim Trail is a 72-mile unpaved doubletrack road that follows a narrow band of white sandstone above Canyonlands National Park and the Colorado River.
+The road sits below the Island in the Sky Mesa and offers amazing views out of the canyons and spires of Utah’s largest National Park.

 Watch a video of our White Rim Bikepacking adventure!